Urban National Forests

-The skyline of Los Angeles against the San Gabriel Mountains in the background.
+The skyline of Los Angeles with the San Gabriel Mountains in the background.
 Photo Forest Service.

 From 1990 to 2010, the population living within 50 miles of National Forest System lands increased by 36 percent, from about 112 million to 153 million people, and that population is continuing to increase.
 Almost 60 National Forests and Grasslands are surrounded by populations of 1 million or more people, and can be considered urban national forests.
 Learn more about urban national forests in the Paths More Traveled: Predicting Future Recreation Pressures on America’s National Forests and Grasslands.